Quick Win Opportunities for Digital Transformation

-Digital Transformation (DX) describes how organizations are realizing the potential of new digital technologies – such as artificial intelligence, blockchain, big data, cloud computing, the Internet of Things, 3D printing, virtual reality and drones – to bring new value to customers.
-Additionally, use of digital technologies also dramatically cuts operating costs through automation.
-Put another way, Digital Transformation is what happens when businesses realize the potential of digital technology to bring value to their customers.
-The outcome of a digital transformation is normally a step change in operational effectiveness and growth.
+Digital Transformation (DX) describes how organizations are realizing the potential of new digital technologies – such as artificial intelligence, blockchain, big data, cloud computing, IoT, 3D printing, VR, and drones – to bring added value to customers.
+Additionally, automation has the potential to dramatically cut operating costs.
+The outcome of a digital transformation is normally a step change in operational effectiveness and business growth.

 Where its Been Most Successful

-According to research on so-called ‘Digital Leaders’—i.e., organizations that were quick off the mark to adopt digital technologies—the most popular areas where Digital Transformations have succeeded include:
+According to research on so-called ‘Digital Leaders’—i.e., organizations that were quick off the mark to adopt digital technologies—the most prevalent areas where Digital Transformation has succeeded include:

 Digital technologies are making it possible for organizations to serve online customers with personalised offerings and treatments by analysing their shopping preferences, buying behaviors, and interactions.
 Capturing and harvesting customer data from all stages in the customer relationship is the cornerstone to getting service delivery and product choices right.
 3D product visualizations and configurators are at the heart of re-designing product placement in an always online digital era.